gilbarbara/hooks/docs/useEffectOnce.md

 # useEffectOnce

-Executes the provided effect once, similar to `useEffect` with an empty dependency array.
+Executes the provided effect exactly once, even in React's StrictMode.
-Ideal for running initialization logic like API calls or subscriptions.
+Uses a ref guard to bypass StrictMode's double-invocation in development mode.

-> For more details on `useEffect`, refer to the [React documentation](https://react.dev/reference/react/useEffect).
+> If you want standard `useEffect` behavior with an empty dependency array (StrictMode-compatible), use `useEffect` directly or `useMount`/`useUnmount`.

 ## Usage